How to audit your restaurant tech stack Read our guide

 But as innovative brands are proving: it’s not an impossibility, it just requires some shifting priorities.

-We recently partnered with KAM – a hospitality-focused consumer research agency – to explore the relationship between restaurant operators and the tech they’re using in our upcoming report The future of POS: 2023 trends in restaurant tech
+We recently partnered with KAM – a hospitality-focused consumer research agency – to explore the relationship between restaurant operators and the tech they’re using in our upcoming report The future of POS: 2023 trends in restaurant tech.

 It uncovered striking insights into the reality of day-to-day operations for restaurants, the obstacles to growth, and how brands are changing priorities to unblock it.